Meet the current WRVK Staff!

 Click here to email Kevin!

-Charlie Napier, WRVK Sales Person and DJ
+Charlie Napier, WRVK Sales Manager and DJ

 It was back several years ago that Charlie started his first stint of working at WRVK, after a parent teacher conference with Pete Stamper.
 Pete invited Charlie to set in at WRVK one Saturday, and when he did so he liked it so well that he continued to come back until Pete gave him his own one hour program.
 Pete gave him the name "Country Charlie."
 Renfro Valley founder John Lair came in one Saturday morning and ask Charlie if he could sing.
 Charlie quickly replied that he could, and Mr. Lair put Charlie on the Renfro Valley Barn Dance.
 Charlie would later emcee a portion of the Barn Dance show, and he remained in Renfro Valley until 1987, when the entertainment center was sold.
 In addition to his continuing teaching career, at that time Charlie quickly moved on in radio as well.
 He visited what was then the Berea, Kentucky, country music station, WKXO - KIX 106.7 FM and was hired on the spot as weekend DJ, News, and production guy.
 Charlie remained there with Bob Spradlin until 1998.